Nickelodeon (Russian TV channel): 1998–2022

-On September 16, 1998 Nickelodeon International signed an agreement with Metromedia International Group.
-MIG was engaged in localization of the channel into Russian, the editorial office was located on 2nd Brestskaya Street, in house No. 43 (Moscow).
+On September 16, 1998, Nickelodeon International signed an agreement with Metromedia International Group.
+MIG was engaged in localization of the channel into Russian, the editorial office was located on 2nd Brestskaya Street, in house No. 43 in Moscow.
 The presentation of the channel in the newspaper media and some Moscow schools also began.

 On November 15, 1998, Nickelodeon Russia began broadcasting around the clock in the CIS and Baltic countries, having two audio tracks broadcasting languages (Russian and English).
-Dubbing is done in Moscow.
-Initially, cassettes with recordings were sent to Moscow, after which the material was dubbed, and the cassettes were returned to London, from there broadcasting is still going on.
-In the same year, three thematic blocks appeared: "Nicktoons", "Nick at Nite" and "Nick Jr".
-According to statistics from June 1999, the channel was already received by 30,000 households in the cable networks of Arkhangelsk.
+Dubbing was done in Moscow.
+Initially, cassettes with recordings were sent to Moscow, after which the material was dubbed, and the cassettes were returned to London, from there broadcasting was still going on.
+In the same year, three thematic blocks premiered: Nicktoons, Nick at Nite, and Nick Jr. According to statistics from June 1999, the channel was already received by 30,000 households in the cable networks of Arkhangelsk.

-In 2000, the educational program "ME TV" was presented, which told about the cultural and national traditions of the CIS and Baltic countries.
+In 2000, the educational program ME TV premiered, which told about the cultural and national traditions of the CIS and Baltic countries.
 The Moscow office also developed a program for Poland.

-In 2001, a website was launched - Nickelodeon.ru.
-In 2002, 2 more new blocks appeared: "Nick Films" and "Toons on toast".
+In 2001, a website was launched, Nickelodeon.ru.
+In 2002, two more new blocks premiered: "Nick Films" and "Toons on toast".
 In 2003, the channel began broadcasting on the territory of Ukraine.
 In September 2003, MTV Networks International signed an agreement with EMC, the new distributor continued to localize and adapt the channel.

 In May 2004, the channel was delocalized and replaced by Nickelodeon Europe.
 Now broadcasting was carried out throughout Eastern Europe, and a Hungarian soundtrack was also added.
 In 2006, Media Broadcasting Group became the distributor of the channel in the CIS.
-In the same year, 2 new blocks "Nick Zone" and "Nick Double" appeared, which offered additional series of animated series.
+Also in 2006, two new blocks "Nick Zone" and "Nick Double" premiered, which offered additional animated series.

-From 2008 to 2012, the channel periodically experienced failures on the air, including with a sound track, as a result of which animated series in Polish and English were released for some time period.
+From 2008 to 2012, the channel periodically experienced failures on the air, including with an audiotrack, as a result of which animated series in Polish and English were released for some time period.

 On March 1, 2010, a new corporate identity and logo were introduced, as well as a new design.
-In the same year, the broadcasting center moved from Warsaw, London to Prague, but Warsaw and London was responsible for programming and controlling the channel.
+In the same year, the broadcasting center moved from Warsaw and London to Prague, but Warsaw and London were responsible for programming and controlling the channel.

 At the beginning of 2011, a representative office of Viacom opened in Russia, which began distributing the local version of the channel.
-On September 17, 2011, Nickelodeon switched to widescreen broadcasting (16:9).
+On September 17, 2011, Nickelodeon switched to 16:9 widescreen broadcasting.
 On October 4, 2011, Nickelodeon Europe switched to HD format.
-This TV channel in some countries, including the CIS, is referred to as Nickelodeon HD.
+This HD channel in some countries, including the CIS, is referred to as Nickelodeon HD.
 After that, it began broadcasting as the main channel of Nickelodeon Poland with a Russian soundtrack, this version was also delocalized for international broadcasting, Amsterdam took over programming of the channel.